Hanga Roa: Education

 Among several schools are the Colegio Lorenzo Baeza Vega, which offers primary education with a focus on teaching traditional culture and language, and Liceo Aldea Educativa, which offers qualification in the areas of humanist studies, tourism and agriculture.

 Sport

 Hanga Roa has a multi-use stadium, the Estadio de Hanga Roa, which is the home ground of the CF Rapa Nui, the football team representing Easter Island.

 Access to food

 The regular consumer brands sold in grocery stores are expensive due to the costly and time-consuming trip required to import those products.
 Locals informally sell fish, meat and vegetables.
-The tuna empanada is the city's favorite snack.
+The tuna empanada is the city's favourite snack.